-Even though the Virus is truly multi-talented instrument with great range, you still instantly know it when you hear a it in a production.
+Even though the Virus is truly multi-talented instrument with great range, you still instantly know it when you hear it in a production.
 That’s because we really "get" synthesizer basics: outstanding oscillators, amazing filters and breathtaking effects.

 Every part, even in multi-mode, comes with its own chain of independent effects (including reverb and delay).
 The massive voice count makes it possible to stack even complex sounds for the first time without breaking a sweat.

 Listen to a short demo illustrating the onboard effects of the Virus TI.

 Effects never have been more important to music production than they are today.
 The Virus TI features many simultaneous effect algorithms including Reverb, Delay, Chorus, Phaser, Distortions, Frequency Shifter, Characters and EQ.
 And did you know that the multi-mode you can use all effects including reverb and delay per part?